-TNSR supports Public Key Infrastructure (PKI) X.509 certificates for various uses by the router and supporting software.
+TNSR supports Public Key Infrastructure (PKI) entries for X.509 certificates and SSH keys for various uses by the router and supporting software.
 PKI uses a pair of keys to encrypt and authenticate data, one public and one private.
 The private key is known only to its owner, and the public key can be known by anyone.

 PKI works in an asymmetric fashion.
 A message is encrypted using the public key, and can only be decrypted by the private key.
 The private key can also be used to digitally sign a message to prove it originated from the key holder, and this signature can be validated using the public key.
 Combined with certificates, this provides a means to identify an entity and encrypt communications.